Signed in as:

 Why Your Voice Matters

-Your story will contribute to ground breaking research that aims to shape real solutions for Black women in these roles.
+📊 Data about Black women in uniformed services is rarely published — and often unavailable.
+Your story will contribute to groundbreaking research that aims to shape real solutions for Black women in these roles.

-This campaign also aligns with the 2025 Black History Month UK theme: “Standing Firm in Power and Pride”
+🎥 These powerful stories will be showcased at the WITS Conference 2026, themed “Deeds Not Words.”
+This campaign also aligns with the 2025 Black History Month UK theme: “Standing Firm in Power and Pride.”

 It’s a call to honour our legacy, own our space, and shape a future where Black women in uniformed services' voices are heard, valued, and celebrated.

-The first black matron in the NHS, was honoured with the first blue plaque in the new national scheme which is delivered by Historic England on behalf of the Department for Culture, Media and Sport (DCMS).
+Daphne Steele made history by becoming the first black matron in the NHS, a significant milestone for black women in uniformed services.
+She was honoured with the first blue plaque in the new national scheme delivered by Historic England on behalf of the Department for Culture, Media and Sport (DCMS).

 Sislin Fay Allen: Britain’s First Black Female Police Officer | History Hit